MolSSI-Education/python_scripting_cms/_episodes/09-git.md

 On the next page, in the left box that says *base*, the main repository should be listed.
 If it is not, use the dropdown menu to select it.
 In the right box that says *compare*, use the dropdown menu to select your repository.
 If you don't see it in the list, then you need to click the blue link above the boxes that says *compare across forks*.
 Click *Create Pull Request*.

+On the next page, you will type a message to the developers telling them what changes you have made.
+You can also suggest reviewers for your lesson.
+When you are finished, click *Create Pull Request*.

 The developers will receive a notification of your pull request and then they can review your changes and decide if they are going to merge them into the main repository.
 You will receive a notification letting you know if/when the pull request has been merged.

 ### Using branches